Notre Dame Christmas Market 2025 – The Most Enchanting Holiday Spot in Paris

 Notre Dame Cathedral from Quai de Montebello

-The Notre Dame Christmas Market is fun but very small, so I thought adding some things to do nearby would be useful.
-You are in the Latin Quarter here, but you just need to cross the Petit Pont to be on Ile de la Cité.
+The Notre Dame Christmas Market is fun but very small, so I thought it might be helpful to share a few things to do nearby.
+You are in the Latin Quarter here, and just across the Petit Pont lies the Ile de la Cité.

 Saint-Julien-le-Pauvre Church - Paris